 Welcome!
-The fact that you are looking for yourself or for someone else for resources that can help you is an important step that you are taking.
+You have taken an important step just because of the fact that you are looking for yourself or for someone else for resources that can help you or them.
 It is my belief that it is God's will for each of us to be able to experience wholeness and peace.
 In my own faith tradition, this is what John wrote about and described as abundant life.
 Your faith tradition, or your own sense of spirituality, may well have a similar understanding.

-My experience is broad as a counselor and supervisor of counselors.
+My experience is broad as a counselor and supervisor of counselors and this allows me to more effectively help you as you address the things that bring you to my office.
 I am an ordained minister in the Presbyterian Church but very used to working with people from a broad range of religious traditions as well as those whose spiritual orientation is outside of formal religion.
-I am licensed to provide mental health counseling (NY and IN) as well as clinical addiction counseling (IN).
+I am licensed to provide marriage and family therapy (IN), mental health counseling (NY and IN) and clinical addiction counseling (IN).
 I have worked with people in a variety of settings: community mental health, private practice, nonprofit agencies and hospitals.
 I have worked and continue to work with people (children, adolescents, adults, couples and families) individually, within family units as well as other types of groups.
 People have come to me and found help for a variety of issues including addiction, loss and extended grieving, couples counseling (including outside of traditional marriage or family settings), depression, relationship issues and life direction.
 I also provide consultation with professionals (both in the mental health and in the faith communities) who are connected to you as I work with you and others that are simply trying to better understand how the fields can relate to each other.

 The Reason I Became A Helping Professional